 Kaaterskill falls and the viewing platform are open to visitors.
 Note that any illegally parked vehicles on Route 23A will be towed, and the Molly Smith parking area also remains closed.
 Please only park in designated areas or consider alternative options.

 The highest cascading waterfall in New York State, Kaaterskill Falls drops 260 feet in two tiers.
 Its beauty, size, and sheer force has captivated locals and visitors for centuries.
 For poets, painters, and photographers, it has been an inspiration and a muse.
 For outdoor adventurers, it is considered one of the region’s best waterfall hikes.
 Experience both points of view by combining a visit to Kaaterskill Falls with a tour of local art galleries when you stay at one of the luxury resorts in the Catskills.

 Embrace the wild spirit of the Catskills by hiking to a remote waterfall.
 Feel the incredible rush of adrenaline brought on by the thunder of cascading falls and find balance in the serenity of nature.
 Whether you venture in alone or with friends and family, a waterfall hike in the Catskills is more than a day on the trail – it’s a Greatest-Of-All-Time adventure.

-Love waterfalls and want to stay?
+Love waterfalls and want to stay in a vacation home perched on a beautiful waterfall?
 Rent the Waterfall House in Palenville for the ultimate Catskills experience.
 Their pet-friendly vacation homes offer swimming onsite and fireplaces for the perfect mountain ambiance.